YatsiukTetiana/Machine_Learning_Projects_Collection/README.md

 # 📘 Machine Learning Projects Collection

-This repository contains end-to-end machine learning projects focused on regression, classification, and unsupervised learning (clustering).
+This repository contains machine learning projects focused on regression, classification, and unsupervised learning (clustering).
 All projects are implemented in Python, utilizing libraries such as scikit-learn, pandas, matplotlib, and seaborn.

 ## 🧭 Project Navigation